A speakers bureau that represents the best original thinkers,

-While writing Dreaming in Chinese, Deborah Fallows’s approach allowed her to understand many of the idiosyncrasies that confound the West when interacting with the Chinese.
+Fallows sharpened her reporting stills while writing Dreaming in Chinese, a book O Magazine called “captivating.”
+Her approach to studying China allowed her to understand many of the idiosyncrasies that confound the West when interacting with the Chinese.
 As the New York Times Sunday Book Review says, “Fallows presents the common Chinese viewpoint,” adding that she “sticks to her own experiences and observations, which make her book all the more valuable.”

 A Harvard graduate with a PhD in Linguistics, Fallows is also the author of A Mother’s Work, which deals with child-rearing in the working-mom age.
 She most recently worked in research and polling for the Pew Internet Project.
 Fallows’s writing on women, education, work, and travel has appeared in, among others, The Atlantic Monthly, National Geographic, and Newsweek.